dumbest/microgear-html5/README.md

-# microgear-html5
+# microgear-react-native

-microgear-html5 is a JavaScript library that will transform any browser into a NETPIE connected client.
-It enables web browsers to communicate with other NETPIE devices.
+microgear-react-native is a JavaScript library that will transform any React Native app into a NETPIE connected client.
+It enables app to communicate with other NETPIE devices.
 For more details on the NETPIE Platform, please visit https://netpie.io .
-## Browser Support
+## Support
-- Chrome
-- Firefox
-- Opera
-- Safari
+- iOS
-- Internet Explorer
+- Android
-- Edge
+- Expo and Standalone

 ## Outgoing Network Port
 Make sure ther following ports are allowed to connect from your network.